mozilla/code-review/docs/phabricator.md

 It's possible to restart a build (as an administrator on production, as owner of the revision in testing), so you can have multiple builds per **Diff**.

 When some issues are detected, they are reported as **LintResult**.
-Phabricator will display them as a list at the top of the **Revision**, with their name, and code, linking to their place in the patch.
+Phabricator will display them as a list at the top of the **Revision**, with their name, and code, linking to their location in the patch.

 Unit test failures could also be reported through **UnitResult** in the same way.